panique/huge/CONTRIBUTING.md

 It is very important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.
 This allows me to review and pull in new features or improvements individually.

+# How NOT to contribute

+1. Ladies & Gentlemen, with all respect, please CHECK YOUR F****** CODE before committing!
+Some people commit stuff that breaks the project completely, and obviously they never even tried to run their own code.
+2. Please only commit useful changes.
+Some commits destroyed the project or moved it two steps backwards.
+3. Please ALWAYS commit into develop branch.

+Thanks a lot for all your work!